Insulin in Pregnancy

 Women who are at risk of having diabetes during pregnancy include:

-• Women who are overweight
+• Women who are overweight.

-• Women with type 1 or type 2 diabetes
+• Women with type 1 or type 2 diabetes.

-• Women with gestational diabetes in their previous pregnancy
+• Women with gestational diabetes in their previous pregnancy.

-• Women with a family history of diabetes
+• Women with a family history of diabetes.

-• Pregnant women having multiple gestations
+• Pregnant women have multiple gestations.

 For pregnant women with diabetes, the doctor may advise insulin to help cells mediate glucose conversion and improve their energy levels.